The Team

 Therefore, the System Lead ensured that every employee received leadership and communication training.
 This significantly contributed to the Teams’ performance improvement.

 As the company expanded, the primary focus of creating solutions that enhance customer satisfaction remained with the Teams.
-Yet, customer satisfaction isn’t the sole interest of a business.
-Our start-up also had to make tough decisions that weren’t always in favor of all potential customers to maintain profitability and focus.
-Naturally, these decisions were made by the Owner.
+Yet, customer satisfaction is not the sole interest of a business.
+Velox Robotics also had to make tough decisions that were not always in favor of all potential customers to maintain profitability and focus.
+These decisions were made by the Arena Owner.
 However, the data and intelligence needed for these decisions, and even the identification of which decisions needed to be made, came from the experts within the Teams.
+Not the Arena Owner leads the Team through decisions, but the Team leads the Arena Owner to the decisions.

-The Team’s situation within the medium-sized Enterprise varies significantly from one Arena to another, and even within the Arenas themselves.
+The Team’s situation within Meridian Industries varies significantly from one Arena to another, and even within the Arenas themselves.

-The Arena, focused on the 3D printer machine tool as a Arena Product, shares many similarities with our start-up example, despite the product itself being of a completely different nature.
-When this Arena was created, new Teams were formed with employees from other parts of the enterprise and by hiring new experts.
-Old rules and structures ceased to exist from one day to another.
+When the 3D printer Arena was created, new Teams were formed with employees from other parts of the enterprise and by hiring new experts.
+Old rules and structures ceased to exist overnight.
 With a fresh start in mind, employees readily embraced and championed this new approach to work.
-These process also developed a strong sense of customer satisfaction by the teams.
+This process also developed a strong sense of customer satisfaction by the Teams.

 The Arena of the laser welding tool family, already familiar with Lean and Agile methods, found the transition to AME3 initially subtle.
 However, the new overarching structure began to address deeply rooted problems tied to team dependencies.
-They now had a platform to address these issues during the Inspect and Adapt phases of Matches and Tournaments.
+They now had a platform to address these issues during the Anticipate, Advance and Assess phases of Matches and Tournaments.
 Yet, team reorganization, and the learning and unlearning of practices, remain an integral part of this routine.

 However, the new Arenas can now leverage the experiences of the initial ones.
 Teams and System Leads from existing Arenas are transitioning to the newly created ones, serving as on-the-job mentors.
 System Leads facilitate lightweight exchange formats between the Arenas to maintain the flow of knowledge.